smelher/Ninja/README.md

 # Ninja Python Puzzle Tutorial

+## PREREQUISITE: Some knowledge of strings, variables, and other basic functions is necessary to complete this puzzle

+> Download [Python](https://www.python.org/downloads/) prior to starting tutorial.

 ## Introduction

 The purpose of this document is to guide beginners through a puzzle in Python.
 It can be easy to become overwhelmed by learning a new coding language.
 Trying simple puzzles like this one can make it easier to understand.